TANGO-EU-PROJECT/renops-scheduler/README.md

 ## Usage

 Once you have installed **renops-scheduler**, you can use it to schedule and execute Python scripts.
-The program accepts several command-line arguments to customize the execution.
-Here's an overview of the available options:

 To use the program, follow these steps:

 1. Open a terminal or command prompt.
 2. Create a new file named `test.py` and write the following content to it: